pokrywa1/url-shortening/README.md

 Demo [https://shortlyph.netlify.app/](https://shortlyph.netlify.app/)

+## What is in progress:
+-Add database
+-Posibility to browse a history
+-Remove data from localstorage

 ## How to Install and Run the Project

 Download project create .env.local in root folder and complete the file based on the data from the firebase account